PrincetonUniversity/xicsrt/doc_source/pages/development.rst

   | Create an object named `XicsrtOpticAperature` that can act as an aperture
     to filter rays.
 The shape of the aperture should be implemented as a configuration option.
-Most of the coding for this should actually be implemented into :any:`XicsrtOpticGeneric` so that the code can also be used to control the size of optics.
-This aperture object should inherit from :any:`XicsrtOpticMesh`, and will probably not have any differences except for the default config options.
+Most of the coding for this should actually be implemented into `XicsrtOpticGeneric` so that the code can also be used to control the size of optics.
+This aperture object should inherit from `XicsrtOpticMesh`, and will probably not have any differences except for the default config options.

   The options need to support at least rectangular and circular aperture